giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 }
 ```

-Still nice (`Record` is a builtin type in TypeScript,
+(`Record` is a builtin type in TypeScript, and defines an object with key type and value tyep).
-and defines an object with key type and value tyep).
-Better than before, because we know that
+Better than before, because we know that the first parameter needs to be an object,
-the first parameter needs to be an object, and the second one a mapping function.
+and the second one a mapping function.

 But if we write this code: